rolansen/rolansen.github.io/neutral_landscape_models/grfs_and_randomsets.md

 GRF's are often invoked when working with spatial data--for example, kriging methods assume the surface of interest is a GRF.

 Let's try simulating a stationary, isotropic GRF.
-We can do this very easily with NLMR:
+We can do this very easily with NLMR.

-*code, plots*

-I use this low mean and variance and force values to be greater than 0 and less than 1 because I'd like this field to be similar to typical visible range surface reflectance measurements.
 Below I stick with image dimensions of 100 X 100 and the following parameters:
-* mean = 0.1
+* mean = 0.22
-* variance = 0.25
+* partial sill = 0.007
-* nugget = 0.02
+* nugget = 0.002
 * range = 10 units
+{% highlight R %}
+set.seed(1)

+lindim <- 100 #width/height of image
+gf_range <- 10
+gf_partial_sill <- 0.007
+gf_nug <- 0.002
+gf_mean <- 0.22

+gf_model <- nlm_gaussianfield(ncol=lindim, nrow=lindim, autocorr_range=gf_range, mag_var=gf_var, nug=gf_nug, mean=gf_mean, rescale=FALSE)
+gf_model <- reclassify(gf_model, matrix(c(-Inf,0,0, 1,Inf,1), ncol=3, byrow=TRUE)) #ensures values are between 0 and 1
+{% endhighlight %}
+I use a low mean and variance and force values to be greater than 0 and less than 1 because I'd like this field to be similar to conceivable visible range surface reflectance measurements.

-We're using an exponential variogram/covariance model, since that's the only kind allowed by NLMR's nlm_gaussianfield() function.
-Under the hood nlm_gaussianfield() is using the RandomFields library, and if we'd wanted to use a different covariance model we could have just as easily used RandomFields to simulate the field, convert the resulting object to a matrix, truncated values so they're between 0 and 1, and then converted the matrix to a raster.
+We're using an exponential variogram/covariance model, which is the only kind allowed by NLMR's nlm_gaussianfield() function.
+Under the hood nlm_gaussianfield() is using the RandomFields library, and if we'd wanted to use a different covariance model we could have just as easily used RandomFields to simulate the field, converted the resulting object to a matrix, truncated values so they're between 0 and 1, and then converted the matrix to a raster.
 For now, though, I'll just use nlm_gaussianfield() to keep things simple.

 -----